Subtleties in the pseudomodes formalism: Introduction

 We consider the system depicted in Fig.~\ref{fig:drawing}(a), consisting of a fermionic system coupled to multiple reservoirs.
 For simplicity, we take two reservoirs $L,R$ (left and right), but the result generalizes for more than two.
 The system is described by $n_S$ fermionic modes $c_i$.
 The total Hamiltonian of the system and environment is:

-where $d_{\alpha k}$ are the fermionic modes of bath $\alpha \in \{L,R\}$.
+where $d_{\alpha k}$ is the $k$th fermionic mode of bath $\alpha \in \{L,R\}$.
 We set $\hbar=1$ here and throughout the paper.
 The system Hamiltonian can be completely general and may include arbitrary driving.
 The last term describes how bath $\alpha \in \{L,R\}$ can, in principle, couple to any mode $c_i$ of the system.
 Each bath is characterized by a spectral density matrix

 which is a real and symmetric matrix of dimension $n_S\times n_S$.

 The equation of motion for $c_i(t)$, in the Heisenberg picture, reads

 which we can express as a quantum Langevin equation, in terms of noise operators $\xi_{\alpha i}$ and memory kernel matrices $\xaij$, as~\cite{brenes2020a}: